 Valerie Lynch was born in Hertfordshire, but spent many childhood holidays visiting Dorset relatives, She now lives in a Guildford.
 After completing a degree at Oxford she worked variously as an archaeologist, a teacher of economics and a psychotherapist, in a long snd varied working life.
 Now ninety years old, she has been writing poetry all her life and has had poems published by The Rialto and Iota, among other literary journals.
-"So the Sky" is her first collection: we're publishing another collection by Valeriein June 2019.
+"So the Sky" is her first collection: her second was published in June 2019.
 She is also in the process of completing a novel set in Roman Britain.

 62 pages, W15cm x H21cm

 "In the Time of Rabbits" is a larger collection of Valerie Lynch's poems, many of them developed on the foundation

 of her first book, "So the Sky".
 From her earliest memories of childhood and her beloved grandmother in Dorset, to

 her adult relationships, happy and less so, Valerie maintains her indomitable spirit and her sure poetic voice in this

 absorbing collection of memories and meditations.
 This is a book to read and cherish, written by a poet who has

 decided, late in her busy and creative life, to publish a lifetime's poems.